meteofrance/meteonet/docs_src/english/glossary.md

 ## Brightness Temperature

 A descriptive measure of radiation in terms of the temperature of a hypothetical blackbody emitting an identical amount of radiation at the same wavelength.
 For more information, cf the [Glossary of the Meterology of the AMS](https://glossary.ametsoc.org/wiki/Brightness_temperature), the American Meteorological Society.

+<a name="troposphere"></a>

+## Troposphere

+That portion of the atmosphere from the earth's surface to the tropopause; that is, the lowest 1020 km (612 mi) of the atmosphere; the portion of the atmosphere where most weather occurs.
+For more information, cf the [Glossary of the Meterology of the AMS](https://glossary.ametsoc.org/wiki/Troposphere).

+<a name="tropopause"></a>

+## Tropopause

+The boundary between the troposphere and stratosphere, usually characterized by an abrupt change of lapse rate.
+For more information, cf the [Glossary of the Meterology of the AMS](https://glossary.ametsoc.org/wiki/Tropopause).

+<a name="pot-vorticity"></a>

+## Potential Vorticity

+A quantity which is proportional to the product of vorticity and stratification.
+When applied to air parcels, aids the understanding of cyclogenesis.

+<a name="jet-stream"></a>

+## Jet Stream

+Relatively strong winds concentrated within a narrow stream in the atmosphere.
+For more information, cf the [Glossary of the Meterology of the AMS](https://glossary.ametsoc.org/wiki/Jet_stream).